canonical/ubuntu-security-documentation/index.rst

     .. grid-item-card:: :ref:`Security updates`

-        Prevent security risks by receiving secrity updates to your system in a timely manner.
+        Prevent security risks by receiving security updates to your system in a timely manner.

 .. grid:: 2
     :gutter: 1